 There has been evidence to suggest that rapid growth during puppyhood can exacerbate the problem as the bones and ligaments can’t cope with the increase in weight and as Staffys love their food it is important not to overfeed especially during this vital stage of growth.

-Your local veterinary surgeon can provide prescribed anti-inflammatory drugs and pain killers but there are dog steps you can take at home which will help
+Your local veterinary surgeon can provide prescribed anti-inflammatory drugs and pain killers but there are dog steps that will help.

 In severe cases, surgery may be needed to correct the problem sometimes resulting in a complete hip replacement.
 This is an expensive procedure so prevention is better than cure and many breeders now perform screening on the parents.